esp-rs/book/src/writing-your-own-application/index.md

 You can write an application in the following ways:

-- (**Strongly recommended**) Generate from a template: Gives you a configured project, saves time and, prevents possible errors.
+- (**Strongly recommended**) Generate from a template: Gives you a configured project, saves time, and prevents possible errors.
 - Start from scratch using Cargo: Requires more expertise since you need to configure several parts of the project.
     > ⚠️ **Note**: Starting a project with Cargo does not provide any advantage, only mentioned here since it's the usual way of generating a project in Rust.